melmanm/melmanm.github.io/_posts/2023-02-13-article6-oauth20-authorization-in-desktop-applicaions.md

 In order to display login form, system browser can be launched by desktop application, with */authorize* request configured as startup URI.
 Unfortunately, application logic is not able to react on system browser's navigation events, like in Solution 1.

 Though application can host its own http server endpoint available at redirect URI address.
-Since system web browser is running on client machine it can successfully resolve localhost loopback address.
+Since system web browser is running on client machine, it can successfully resolve localhost loopback address.
 Considering that, application can host http server on one of the localhost ports e.g. `http://localhost:8888`.
 Once localhost address is set as redirect URI on authorization server and specified in */authorize* request, authorization response containing code can be redirected to it.

 ![system-browser-component](/assets/img/article6/system-browser-flow.png)